ryansisco/Keyboard-Toggle/README.md

 keyboard -help for help

-Turn OFF keyboard:
+Turn OFF keyboard: keyboard off, keyboard OFF, keyboard 0
-  keyboard off
-  keyboard OFF
-  keyboard 0

-Turn ON keyboard:
-  keyboard on
-  keyboard ON
-  keyboard 1
+Turn ON keyboard:keyboard on, keyboard ON, keyboard 1